Legal recognition of non-binary gender: Germany

 On April 12, 2024, the Bundestag passed the Self-Determination Act (Gesetz über die Selbstbestimmung in Bezug auf den Geschlechtseintrag (SBGG)).
 The law allows all German citizens to change both their gender record/marker and first names through a declaration to the registry office.
 Aside from binary markers "Male" and "Female", the entry "diverse" may be chosen.
 Alternatively the gender entry may be removed entirely.
 Both "diverse", as well as no entry, are represented by the letter 'X' on passports.
 Notably, any citizen may make this declarion to the registry office without any further medical/legal requirements after giving 3 month prior notice.
 On November 1, 2024, The Self-Determination Act came into force, repealing the Transsexual Law (TSG) and amending the Third Gender Law to allow the legal recognition of non-intersex non-binary people as "diverse".
 Persons aged 14 to 18 years can change their gender on government documents in the presence of their parents.
 If the parents do not approve a change, the child can go in front of a family court.
 For individuals under the age of 14, parental guardians are authorized to modify their child's gender designation.
 This requires the child's consent from the age of 5 onwards.

-On 18 November 2025 the Oberlandesgericht Frankfurt ruled, that is acceptable for a non-binary person to be adressed as "Herr" (Mister) in letters send by the administration.
-The plaintiff had claimed it was unacceptable to be adressed as "Herr" or "Frau".
-The court concluded, that an adress was merely a polite phrase, not meant to resolve any legal issue.
+On 18 November 2025 the Oberlandesgericht Frankfurt ruled, that is acceptable for a non-binary person to be addressed as "Herr" (Mister) in letters send by the administration.
+The plaintiff had claimed it was unacceptable to be addressed as "Herr" or "Frau".
+The court concluded, that an address was merely a polite phrase, not meant to resolve any legal issue.
 The decision can not be appealed.